py-why/EconML/doc/spec/estimation/forest.rst

 Examples
 --------

-Here is a simple example of how to call :py:class:`~econml.ortho_forest.ContinuousTreatmentOrthoForest` and what the returned values correspond to in a simple data generating process:
+Here is a simple example of how to call :class:`.ContinuousTreatmentOrthoForest` and what the returned values correspond to in a simple data generating process:

     .. testcode::